programminghistorian/ph-submissions/en/drafts/originals/youtube-scraping-wordfish-r.md

 Once you have finished this authentication process, you can begin querying the YouTube API.

 ## List Videos
 To search for video comments, you can either use a list of videos or a keyword search.
-For this tutorial, we search for comments using a predetermined video list.
-You can replace the videos in our tutorial with your own if you'd like to focus on a different topic.
+For this lesson, we search for comments using a predetermined video list.
+You can replace the videos in our lesson with your own if you'd like to focus on a different topic.

 To work from a list of video IDs, you’ll need to create a character vector in the R script containing each ID as a separate string.